Thinking of moving from San Diego to Las Vegas? What would it be like to wake up in a city that never sleeps?

 Best Neighborhoods in Las Vegas

-There are plenty of great neighborhoods in Las Vegas that you can live in.
-Vegas offers affordable housing, even in neighborhoods close to the Strip.
+There are plenty of great neighborhoods in Las Vegas.
+Even the options in close proximity to the Strip are surprisingly affordable.

 Some neighborhoods are better suited for single people, including Downtown, Summerlin, and Henderson.
 At the same time, others are great for families, including Green Valley, Centennial Hills, and Southern Highlands.

-To help you make your decision, here are a few popular neighborhoods in Las Vegas that you might decide to call home.
+To help you make your decision, here are a few popular neighborhoods in the area that you might decide to call home.

-Green Valley has recently been named the best place to live in Nevada and the second-best place to raise a family.
-Green Valley is a master-planned community with smaller neighborhoods within.
+Green Valley was previously rated the best place to live in Nevada and the second-best place to raise a family.
+It is a master-planned community with smaller neighborhoods within.
 You can choose to live in a guard-gated, gated, or non-gated area.

 Many trails and maintained common areas are found inside Green Valley.
 There are also dog parks, community pools, and cul-de-sacs.
 Think of Green Valley as a typical American suburb dropped into the Mojave desert.